 Let’s consider the message that Sandy Alderson has been preaching ever since the year began.
-A year when there was supposed to be no more handcuffs, no more constraints, and plenty of payroll flexibility.
+A year, mind you, when there was supposed to be no more handcuffs, no more constraints, and plenty of payroll flexibility.

 February 13 - ”Yes, I feel very comfortable that it [payroll] will climb back up.
 But at the same time we need to have some success on the field, which drives some attendance, which drives some additional revenue, all of those things.
 It is incumbent on us to have some success on the field in order to do that.
 I said it was unlikely that we would sign another major free agent.
 I think that’s still the case.”

 March 31 - “What I’m hoping is that as we get better and the fans respond to that improvement that payroll number will go up.”